Coreoperca kawamebari

-The Japanese perch (Coreoperca kawamebari) are a member of the perch family but with the predatory feeding behaviour of the black bass (Micropterus) and bluegill (Lepomis macrochirus).

 Description

 Japanese perch are greenish with red pelvic, anal and caudal fins.
 They have five to eight dark vertical bars on their sides.
 The Japanese perch can reach up to 15 cm in length.
 They can live for up to 7 years.

 Diet

 The Japanese perch is a predatory species.
-Juveniles feed on zooplankton, bottom invertebrate fauna, other fish fry, scuds, small shrimp and insects, while adults feed on both invertebrates and smaller fish, mainly Japanese rice fish, Japanese minnows (Nipponocypris temminckii, Rhynchocypris, Gnathopogon elongatus), Japanese smelt (Hypomesus nipponensis) fry, small crayfish and tadpole.
+Juveniles feed on zooplankton, bottom invertebrate fauna, other fish fry, scuds, small shrimp and insects, while adults feed on both invertebrates and smaller fish, mainly Japanese rice fish, Japanese minnows (Nipponocypris temminckii, Rhynchocypris spp., Gnathopogon elongatus), Japanese smelt (Hypomesus nipponensis) fry, small crayfish and tadpoles.
 Japanese perch start eating other fish when they reach a size of around 6 cm.

 Reproduction

 A Japanese perch usually matures in two to three years, but a Japanese perch that lives in warmer waters has the ability to reproduce in the first year of life.
 A single female has the potential to lay from 250 to 1,000 eggs annually.
 Japanese perch will journey to warmer shallow water for spawning.
 The primary spawning season for the Japanese perch occurs from the middle of April through approximately June, depositing their eggs on water plants or the branches of trees or shrubs immersed in the water.